Skip to content

 • Saving coins instead of spending them right away

-Examples of What Is Not Saving
+Examples of What it Is Not to Save

 • Spending all your money right away